 One of the mysteries of the English language finally explained.

-Used to imply that someone has failed to contribute to, or has hindered, a successful outcome.‘we've won, but no thanks to you’
+Used to convey that someone has failed to contribute to, or has hindered, a successful outcome.‘we've won, but no thanks to you’

 - ‘I arrived at the store a harrowing thirty minutes later, no thanks to the driver in front of me.’